Adopt-An-HBCU Good Trouble Voter Drive

 Other pro and veteran athletes supporting include Shannon Sharpe (HBCU alum/Savannah

-State), Atlanta Falcons NFL veterans Michael Vick & Alge Crumpler, NBA veteran Etan
+State), Atlanta Falcons NFL veterans Michael Vick and Alge Crumpler, NBA veteran Etan

 Thomas, Everson Walls (Grambling alum), Tyrone Poole (Fort Valley State alum), Hugh